euphorie/osha.oiradoc/docs/manuals/editor2.rst

 **Description**:

-    This is the heading that will appear in a drop-down in the Action Plan phase of the client; it is the first and only information the end-user will see before actually selecting the measure, so it needs to be informative.
+    This is the heading that will appear in a drop-down in the Action Plan phase of the client; it is the first and only information the end-user will see before actually selecting the measure, so it needs to be informative, but as short as possible.

     Start with words which reflect the core message of the measure, for example: *Information and instruction on personal protection measures*, and then offer the rest.
 This text helps to get the end-user started and explains the possibilities.

 **General approach** (to eliminate or reduce the risk):
     Describe what is your general approach to eliminate or (if the risk